March Madness: How to watch and what to watch for in the 2025 NCAA Tournament - WTOP News

 The beloved annual tradition that is the NCAA Tournament will begin in just a few weeks.
 Tens of thousands will fill out those brackets in hopes of winning the office poll or at least a bit of respect after the matchups are set on Selection Sunday.

 Who will win it all?
-Auburn, Duke, Houston and Florida are among the favorites at this point.
+Auburn, Duke, Houston and Florida are among the favorites for the men at this point.

 Get ready: The tournament tips off with the First Four on March 18 and the first round begins March 20.